Search

 But the key things to remember for now include:

-1. Common computer vision tasks: Image classification, object detection, pose semantic segmentation, instance segmentation, pose estimation, and image generation will remain among the top computer vision tasks in 2024.
+1. Common computer vision tasks: Image classification, object detection, pose semantic segmentation, instance segmentation, pose estimation, and image generation will remain among the top computer vision tasks.

 2. CNNs and Transformers: While the CNN framework dominates most tasks discussed above, the transformer architecture remains crucial for generative AI.